 • New blower motor: $250–$800

-Wallpe Heating & Cooling Can Solve Your Furnace Issues Quickly and Affordably
+Wallpe Heating & Cooling Will Work Hard to Resolve Your Furnace Problems Quickly and Affordably

-Furnace issues can be a costly headache, but not when you call Wallpe Heating & Cooling.
-We’ve been providing the quality, affordable furnace repair Greensburg homeowners have relied on since {year}.
-Call us at 812-663-7252 to request your free estimate today.
+Furnace problems can be an expensive headache, but not when you work with Wallpe Heating & Cooling.
+We’ve been delivering the quality, affordable furnace repair Greensburg homeowners have relied on since {year}.
+Contact us at 812-663-7252 to request your free estimate today.